marieparet/so-pekocko/README.md

-# Build a secure API for a food review app
+# Building of a secure API for a food review app

 ## Getting started